Loading...

 If SSL installation fails with a file permission error, you may need to reset your file and folder permissions on Cloudways before retrying.

-Installing SSL on Cloudways takes a few clicks whether you use the free Let’s Encrypt option or a custom certificate from your own authority.
+Installing SSL on Cloudways takes a few clicks whether you use the free Let’s Encrypt option or a custom certificate.
 For most sites, Let’s Encrypt is the right choice: it is free, covers the domain fully, and renews automatically.
-Once your SSL certificate is active, redirect all traffic to HTTPS.
-For the broader security context including WAF rules, Cloudflare Full (Strict) settings, and mixed-content troubleshooting, see our Cloudways security and SSL guide.
+Once your SSL certificate is active, redirect all traffic to HTTPS and set Cloudflare to Full (Strict) mode if you are using it.
+For the broader security context including WAF rules and mixed-content troubleshooting, see our Cloudways security and SSL guide.
 If you manage DNS through Cloudways, the DNS Made Easy add-on can reduce propagation time with lower TTL settings before SSL installation.

 FAQs